Afrikan Sauce

 Afrikan Sauce is the fourth studio album by Kenyan band Sauti Sol, released on their eponymous record label Sauti Sol Entertainment.
-Primarily an Afropop and R&B record, Afrikan Sauce marked a departure from the traditional acoustic sound of their previous albums.
+Primarily an Afropop and R&B record, Afrikan Sauce marked a departure from the traditional acoustic sound of the band's previous albums.
 It features guest appearances from Patoranking, Tiwa Savage, Burna Boy, Vanessa Mdee, Yemi Alade, Khaligraph Jones, Nyashinski, Bebe Cool, Mi Casa, Toofan, Jah Prayzah and C4 Pedro.
-The album comprises 13 tracks and was supported by the previously released singles "Melanin", "Girl Next Door", "Afrikan Star", "Short N Sweet" and "Tujiangalie".
+The album comprises thirteen tracks and was supported by the previously released singles "Melanin", "Girl Next Door", "Afrikan Star", "Short N Sweet" and "Tujiangalie".
+Afikan Sauce received positive reviews from music critics, who characterized it as a "game changer" and commended it for having "substantial replay value".
+The album won Album of the Year in Africa at the 2019 All Africa Music Awards.

-Background
+Background and promotion

 Sauti Sol described the album as an "art and cultural exchange" project and said it would be released towards the end of 2017.
 They also announced plans to release a new track with a different African artist every month.
 However, this plan did not completely materialize due to financial constraints.
+The album features guest appearances from Patoranking, Tiwa Savage, Burna Boy, Vanessa Mdee, Yemi Alade, Khaligraph Jones, Nyashinski, Bebe Cool, Mi Casa, Toofan, Jah Prayzah and C4 Pedro.